Creamy Polenta With Parmesan

 FAQ

-- How do I fix lumpy polenta?
+- How can I fix lumpy polenta?

-- Can I use instant polenta?
+- Can I use instant or quick-cooking polenta for this recipe?

 Serving Suggestions